Principal Investigator

 Anna Corriveau

-Anna is a graduate student in the Cognitive Psychology Program.
+Anna is a graduate student in the Cognition Program.
 Anna is interested in how aspects of attention change over time and across individuals.
 When she’s not in lab, you can usually find Anna out for a run or trying to find the best chips and salsa in the city.

 Ziwei Zhang

-Ziwei is a graduate student in the Cognitive Psychology Program.
+Ziwei is a graduate student in the Cognition Program.
 She is interested in the neural underpinnings of human learning and how attention helps us achieve flexible learning behaviors.
 Ziwei likes some good music, singing, watching movies and genuine human connections!

 M.A.
 Students